robertwenner/comics/doc/outputs.md

 ## File name

-When a file is written, the file name is derived from the comic's title in the given language.
+When a file for a comic is written, the file name is derived from the comic's title for each language.

 These file names are stripped of certain characters that could cause problems in URLs and file names: any characters that are not letters,